siuking666/Larson-Davis-Sound-Meter-Monitoring-Software-Development/Readme_real-time-monitoring.md

 # Known Issues:
--	data-logged meter time is 1 second ahead of the LD Utility exported-data meter time
+-	data-polled meter time is 1 second ahead of the LD Utility exported-data meter time
 	- even when PC clock is synced to internet time, meter clock is synced with LD G4 Utility; both the PC and meter clocks are confirmed to be perfectly in sync on the display.
 	- probably meter bug due to meter internal unix time conversion
--	data-logged LAeq is 0.1 dB different from the exported csv LAeq, very rarely
+-	data-polled LAeq is 0.1 dB different from the exported csv LAeq, very rarely
 	- probably error due to meter internal rounding

 # Notes: